MaksymYarosh/group6_p5/README.txt

 -improper i-node table offset
 -incorrect mode for the root i-node
--incorrect reading of the superblock at this time, the possibility of a corrupted image is also equally likely.
+-incorrect reading of the superblock at this time, the possibility of a corrupted image has not been ruled out.

 ***: difficulties with the traverse function did not permit time to implement the bonus showfile function.